-- Student and Natural Parents are comfortable with the Student traveling to the Host District. - Travel is possible and allowed between the two countries. - Host District follows Rotary International guidelines for RYE participation. - Host District Governor is agreeable with RYE participation. - Host District RYE Chair and Committee are willing to receive the student. - Host Club is willing to receive the student. - Host Club has a fully trained and vetted RYE committee that includes a YEO and Counselor. - Host Club has a trained and vetted Host Family and Backup Host Family who can receive the student on short notice in the event that the Host Family's situation changes due to COVID-19.
+- Student and Natural Parents are comfortable with the Student traveling to the Host District. - Travel is possible and allowed between the two countries. - Host District is in compliance with Rotary International guidelines for RYE participation. - Host District Governor is agreeable with RYE participation. - Host District RYE Chair and Committee are willing to receive the student. - Host Club is willing to receive the student. - Host Club has a fully trained and vetted RYE committee that includes a YEO and Counselor.

+• Host Club has a trained and vetted Host Family and Backup Host Family who are able to receive the student on short notice in the event that the Host Family's situation changes due to COVID-19.